 What Type of Drywall to Use

 Standard drywall is the most widely recognized type of drywall on the market.
-It is used for most residential construction on walls and ceilings where minimal fire rating is specified.
-Standard drywall is readily available in thicknesses of quarter inch, three eighths, and half inch.
-When no specific type of drywall is required, Standard drywall is the best option since it is the easiest to work with and least expensive.
+It is used for most residential construction on walls and ceilings where a minimal fire rating is specified.
+Standard drywall is readily available in thicknesses of quarter-inch, three-eighths, and half-inch.
+When no specific type of drywall is required, Standard drywall is the best option since it is the easiest to work with and the least expensive.
 You can read more about the various thickness of drywall here.

 Now, several different types of Lightweight drywall are available including Fire Rated, Mold Resistant, and even Fire Resistant Mold Resistant Lightweight Drywall.
 Where possible, Lightweight drywall is a great alternative since it is easier to work with than its Standard counterpart.